-I said, "You know my specialties: creating big hair, choosing slimming foundations, and knowing the correct order to use all those forks and spoons in fancy restaurants.
-I don't really do math.
-But I think a common denominator just means that the bottom number in two or more fractions are common, you know, the same.
+I said, "You know my specialties: creating big hair, choosing slimming foundations, and knowing the correct order to use your forks and spoons in fancy restaurants.
+I don't do math.
+But...
+I think a common denominator is the bottom number in two or more fractions that are common, you know, the same.
 Kind of like if you and your brothers all wore the same underwear - you'd all have a common denominator...but I'm not sure.
 You might want to ask your brother."

 My immediate reaction: I'm pissed as hell that Hostess went out of business.
 Where are those Ho Hos and Ding Dongs when I need 'em?
 I'm putting a moratorium on healthy food in my home.
 I'm declaring my house a "No Veggie, No Protein, No Calcium, No Sleep Zone."
-My boys must stop growing.
-If I take away their white milk, Wheaties and Goober (ok, they can probably keep the Goober) maybe I can keep at least one of them little, for just a little longer.
+That will put an end to all this growing.
+If I take away their white milk, Wheaties and Goober (ok, they can probably keep the Goober), maybe I can keep at least one of them little, for just a bit longer.
 The truth is, I still like cutting meat, tying soccer shoes, and putting used tissues back in my pocket.
-Isn't that normal?
+I'm not ready to be done.

 So in honor of his birthday, I thought I'd share some of my favorite Dubya moments:

 - Upon seeing Mount Rushmore he exclaimed, "What?
 We drove miles and miles and days and days to Rount Mushmore just to see four guys's heads?
 I thought there were going to be like a million guys's heads up there.
 Mannnnnnn......"

 - Dubya's alphabet: "a,b,c,d,e,f,g,h,i,j,k, lemon yellow pee..... q,r,s,t,u,v....."